BHAVYASHAHM123/spam_detection_documentation/docs/index.md

 a fake profile and email account, and in their spam emails, they appear to be a real person.
 These spammers target those who are unaware of the scams.`

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.